zerofo/emuiibo/README.md

 - Splatoon 2: 0x10162B00

+- Breath of the Wild: 0x1019C800

 **NOTE**: if anyone is willing to make savedata editors for this amiibo saves, I'm pretty sure it would be extremely helpful for many users.

-> TODO: extend this documentation a little bit more (random UUID, amiibo structure...)

 ## Credits